Showing posts with label #Libertytheater. Show all posts

 The Tuscumbian Theatre opened on Thursday, October 12, 1950.
 The theatre was located on Main Street in Tuscumbia.

-The theatre was a marble-faced structure and was designed by Marr and Holman of Nashville, and was built by the Daniel Construction of Birmingham.
+The theatre was a marble-faced structure, designed by Marr and Holman of Nashville, and built by Daniel Construction of Birmingham.

 The same firm was used for the Colbert Theatre in Sheffield and the Shoals Theatre in Florence.
 The theatre was operated by the Muscle Shoals Theatre.
-The theatre has a balcony and pushes back chairs.
+The theatre has a balcony and pushback chairs.
 James Allen Hall was the original manager.

 This theatre's last night of operation was on January 12, 1977.